ibm-cloud-docs/openwhisk/pkg_obstorage.md

 ### 2. Determining your trigger parameters
 {: #pkg_obstorage_ev_trig_param}

 The {{site.data.keyword.cos_full_notm}} trigger includes multiple parameters that can be set to filter which bucket change events fire the trigger.
 For example, you can configure the trigger to fire on all bucket change events.
-Or, you can filter trigger fires based on the bucket change event type, such as `write`, `delete`, or `all`  events.
+Or, you can filter trigger fires based on the bucket change event type, such as `create`, `delete`, or `all`  events.
 You can also filter the trigger activations by object `prefix` or `suffix` or both.
 You can then create actions and rules to process object changes from the bucket.

+When creating a trigger from the CLI, you can also specify an `endpoint` parameter  When not specified, this parameter is set to the schemeless private regional endpoint of your bucket.
+Example:
+* (Default) Private schemeless endpoint: `s3.private.us-south.cloud-object-storage.appdomain.cloud`.
+* Endpoint with the `https://` scheme: `https://s3.private.us-south.cloud-object-storage.appdomain.cloud`.

 For a complete list of available parameters, see [{{site.data.keyword.cos_full_notm}} trigger parameters](#pkg_obstorage_ev_ch_ref_trig) section.
 {: note}